vlinr/react-hmp-cli/README.md

-# react-hmp-cli
+# Introduction

-react-hmp-cli is a custom scaffolding tool used to automatically build or pull github content..
+react-hmp-cli is a custom scaffolding tool used to automatically build or pull github content.

 ### Install

+Install react-hmp-cli scaffolding globally.

 ```javascript
   npm install -g react-hmp-cli